therkildsen-lab/genomic-data-analysis/README.md

 1. per SNP and genome-wide average

 Use the [get_fst.sh](https://github.com/therkildsen-lab/genomic-data-analysis/blob/master/scripts/get_fst.sh) script to estimate per SNP Fst and its genome average.

-The following files and parameters have to be provided to run PCAngsd:
+A range of files and parameters have to be provided in the following order:
 + Path to a directory where per population `saf.gz` files are located (`SAFDIR`), e.g. `/workdir/cod/greenland-cod/angsd/popminind2/`
 + Path to a tab deliminated sample table (`SAMPLETABLE`) where the 4th column is the sample ID, the 2nd column is the lane number, and the 3rd column is sequence ID.
 The combination of these three columns have to be unique, which then forms the 1st column in the format of sampleID_seqID_laneID.
 The 6th column should be data type, which is either pe or se.
 This is the same as the merged sample table used in [data-processing](https://github.com/therkildsen-lab/greenland-cod/blob/master/markdowns/data_processing.md). e.g. `path/sample_table.tsv`
 + Index of the column with population information in the sample table (`POPCOLUMN`), e.g. `5`